edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/LB003487/manifest right width=60% seq=4

 During 1878 Edison periodically referred to the problem of bugs in his correspondence about his work on telegraphs and telephones.
-Edison nicely described his use of the term in a letter of 13 November 1878 to Theodore Puskas, his agent in France:
+But it was in a letter of 13 November 1878 about his work on electric lighting that Edison provided the best description of his use of bug to describe technical problem:

 > It has been just so in all of my inventions.
 The first step is an intuition and comes in a burst— Then difficulties arise.
 This thing gives out then that. =="Bugs"=={263,343,91,115} as such little faults and difficulties are called, show themselves— Months of intense watching, study and labor are required before commercial success—or failure—is certainly reached.